dehesa/package-conbini/README.md

     // Downstream will receive: [11, 12, 13, 21, 22, 23]
     ```

-    The `SequentialMap` publisher executes one upstream value at a time.
-It doesn't request or fetch a previously sent upstream value till the `transform` closure is fully done and `promise(..., .finished)` has been called.

     This operator also provides a `try` variant accepting a result (instead of a value).

+Operators acting as subscribers:

+-   `result` subscribes to the receiving publisher and executes the provided closure when a single value followed by a successful completion is received.
+    <br>In case of failure, the handler is executed with such failure.

     ```swift
-    let publisher = [1, 2].publisher.sequentialTryMap { (value, promise) in
+    let cancellable = serverRequest.result { (result) in
-        queue.async {
+        switch result {
-            promise( .success(value * 10 + 1), .continue)
-            promise( .success(value * 10 + 2), .continue)
-            promise( .failure(CustomError), .finished)
+        case .success(let value): ...
+        case .failure(let error): ...
         }
     }
     ```

--   `sequentialFlatMap` performs a similar operation to `flatMap` (i.e. flattens/executes a publisher emitted from upstream); but instead of accepting _willy-nilly_ all emitted publishers, it only requests one value at a time (through backpressure mechanisms).
-    Useful for operations/enpoints that must be performed sequentially.

-    ```swift
-    [enpointA, endpointB, endpointC].publisher
-        .sequentialFlatMap { $0 }
-    // Downstream will receive: [resultEndpointA, resultEndpointB, resultEndpointC]
-    ```

-    This publisher works "as expected" even with upstream publishers that disregard backpressure (e.g. `PassthroughSubject`).
-It buffers values internally and execute the generated publisher depending on the subscriber's demand and whether a publisher is currently _in operation_.
-Do note, that if a failure completion is received, the whole publisher will finish and any publisher being buffered won't have a chance to execute.
-This is a similar behavior as Combine's `buffer()` operator.
+    The operator lets you optionally generate an error (which will be consumed by your `handler`) for unexpected cases, such as when more than one value are received.

-## Publishers
+# Publishers

 -   `Deferred...` publishers accept a closure that is executed once a _greater-than-zero_ demand is requested.
-    They have several flavors:
+    <br>They have several flavors:

     -   `DeferredValue` emits a single value and then completes.
-        The value is not provided/cached, but instead a closure will generate it.
+        <br>The value is not provided/cached, but instead a closure will generate it.
 The closure is executed once a positive subscription is received.

         ```swift
         let publisher = DeferredValue<Int,CustomError> {